 creativity + routine + Community = better Health

-Commissioned by the East Sussex Public Health Team in January 2021, Everyday Creativity seeks to explore the impact of creative activity on people’s health and wellbeing during lockdown, developing the things that people have been doing to manage their mental health, build resilience and combat social isolation, with everything from music and photography to crafting and cooking.
+Commissioned by the East Sussex Public Health team in January 2021, Everyday Creativity aimed to explore the impact of creative activity on people’s health and wellbeing.

 Personal Assistants (PAs) supporting people in the local community